-• Sponsors are encouraged to submit the request as soon as possible, but at least two weeks in advance of the event to allow questions and the opportunity to resolve any concerns.
+Events with alcohol that require the reservation of college owned or operated space must be submitted to EngageD at least two weeks in advance of the event.
+Event sponsor(s) are encouraged to submit the request as soon as possible, but at least two weeks in advance of the event to allow questions and the opportunity to resolve any concerns.